TurboWarp/json/README.md

 const ExtendedJSON = require('@turbowarp/json');
 ```

+Note that there is no `default` export, so `import ExtendedJSON from '@turbowarp/json';` might not work.

-parse() will convert a JSON string to an object like JSON.parse().
-Does not support replacer.
-It will first try to use JSON.parse, and only if that fails, it will fallback to our custom JSON parser.
+parse() parses a JSON string.
+It will first try to use JSON.parse, and falls back to our custom JSON parser if that fails.
+JSON.parse's reviver argument is not supported.

-_parse() is the same as parse() except it always uses our custom JSON parser.
+_parse() is also exported.
+It skips trying to use JSON.parse and always uses our custom JSON parser.

-stringify() will convert a JSON object to a string like JSON.stringify().
-Does not support replacer or formatting.
+stringify() converts a JSON object to a string.
+Does not support JSON.stringify's replacer or space arguments.
+The resulting string is always fully minimized.

+Our custom JSON parser and stringifier are not particularly optimized, but they are probably *fast enough*.
+The native JSON parser and stringifier are substantially faster than our custom ones.